danielstrenger/FDEP/README.md

 ## Help

-The function for the test for independence is `soFun.test`.
+The function for the scalar on function test for independence is `soFun.test`.
 Type

 ```
 help(soFun.test)